$88 Find Cheap Flights from Austin to Joshua Tree

 • How long does a flight from Austin to Joshua Tree take?

-There are no direct flights covering the 1,129 miles separating Austin and Joshua Tree but indirect flights take around 3h 07m.
+Direct flights cover the 1,129 miles separating Austin and Joshua Tree in about 3h 07m.

 • What’s the cheapest day of the week to fly between Austin and Joshua Tree?

-Consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
-For your return to Austin, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+Consider leaving on a Friday and avoid Thursdays if you are looking for the best rates.
+For your return to Austin, you’ll find the best rates on Wednesdays and the most expensive ones on Mondays.

 • How does KAYAK find such low prices on flights from Austin to Joshua Tree?